evilusean/CourseraGoogleFCC/FCC-TicketingApp-NextJS-MongoDB-Talwind-CSS/readme.md

 Learn how to create a cutting-edge ticketing application from scratch using Next.js, the new app router, and the power of Tailwind CSS for sleek styling. </br>
 Learn how to set up a MongoDB Atlas database and seamlessly connect it to your Next.js app using the Mongoose library. </br>

-Showcases: CRUD, MONGO DB, NextJS/React Components, mongoose, fontawesome, HTML/CSS, Routing, Folder Setups for Routing, DB Schema, and more..(no authenticASean - proof of concept)
+Showcases: CRUD, MONGO DB, NextJS/React Components, mongoose, fontawesome, HTML/CSS, Routing, Folder Setups for Routing, DB Schema, API Fetch, .env.local, and more..(no authenticASean - proof of concept)

 Start: 10March2024</br>
 End: 15March2024</br>